Lab 6: Using Data to Identify Hot Spots and Predict Bleaching Events

 Context for Use

 This activity follows Lab 5: Trouble in Paradise: Factors That Impact Coral Health, in which students explore various anthropogenic activities that threaten the health and sustainability of coral reefs.
-Students are now ready to explore one of the most concerning consequences of environmental change that corals face coral bleaching.
+Students are now ready to explore one of the most concerning consequences of environmental change that corals facecoral bleaching.
 It is recommended that students work in pairs or small groups for all three parts of this lab.
-The entire investigation should take approximately 2-3 class periods.
+The entire investigation should take approximately 2 to 3 45-minute class periods.
+The reading in Part A and, once students are familiar with the Reef Watch data and graphs, the Bleaching Alert data comparisons and questions in Part D can be assigned as homework.

 Activity Overview and Teaching Materials

 In Part A, students learn about what coral bleaching is and how it affects individual coral polyps and the entire reef community.
 They search the NOAA Coral Kingdom Photo Gallery to get a visual understanding of how bleached corals compare to healthy corals.
 They then read about some of the diseases to which weakened corals are susceptible.
+Students watch two brief videos illustrating coral bleaching and disease.
 Finally, students use craft supplies to reinvent or extend the coral polyp models they developed in Lab 2, to demonstrate the process of coral bleaching.
 The following materials are should be available for each group of 3-5 students:

 - craft supplies (i.e., markers, construction paper, glue, etc.)

-In Part B, students explore bleaching hot spot data from NOAA's Coral Reef Watch .
-They first look at the current global hot spot data and then interpret an animation of global hot spot data for the last 6 months to identify regions that are or have been experiencing thermal stress.
+In Part B, students explore bleaching hot spot data from NOAA's Coral Reef Watch.
+They first look at the current global hot spot data and then interpret an animation of global hot spot data for the last 3 months to identify regions that are or have been experiencing thermal stress.

 In Part C, students explore global degree heating week data to identify regions that are or have been experiencing extended periods of thermal stress and where bleaching is most likely to occur.

-In Part D, students will apply what they have learned about coral bleaching and interpreting hot spot and degree heating week data to evaluate the thermal stress experienced by corals in Sombrero Reef in the Florida Keys.
+In Part D, students apply what they have learned about coral bleaching and interpreting Hot Spot and Degree Heating Week data to evaluate the thermal stress experienced by corals in the Florida Keys and then compare several other global reef sites.

 Teaching Notes and Tips